aramk/crayon-syntax-highlighter/readme.txt

 * Added line wrapping.
 * Fixed a bug in converting tags.
 * Fixed a bug preventing Tag Editor from opening in HTML editor.
+* From now on, only the wp-admin will reveal your wordpress install directory.

 = 1.12.1 =
 * Fixed a bug with bbPress preventing posts from appearing.